TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 #### Part I. Database-Wide Data Cleaning

-The "calm" SQL database contains data for three studies (Calm Thinking, TET, GIDI).
-Part I applies to the entire database.
+Part I applies to data for all three studies (Calm Thinking, TET, GIDI) in the "calm" SQL database.

 - Remove irrelevant tables
 - Rename "id" columns in "participant" and "study" tables